mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

         function __init__(self)

+            variable self.chunks: weakref.WeakSet[IChunk]

+            variable self.data_maps - invoke, world_changes, shown_updates

         function get_total_task_stats(self) -> list

             Will return the sum of all tasks of the whole system, in invoke, world_changes and shown_updates separated

         function get_task_count_for_chunk(
-                self, chunk: mcpython.engine.world.AbstractInterface.IChunk
+                self, chunk: IChunk
                 ) -> int:

-            Gets the total count of tasks for an given chunk as an int
+            Gets the total count of tasks for a given chunk as an int
-            :param chunk:
+            :param chunk: the chunk instance to get the task count for
-            :return:

             variable dim